Life, Aging, Death, Self: Atul Gawande’s “Being Mortal”

 That doesn’t mean any spouting of “You’re only as old as you feel” bromides, but it does mean respect and actual listening to the needs, fears, and fervent desires of the aged and dying, and a regard for them as self-determining-as-possible adults rather than children whose every moment is externally controlled.

-Cumulatively, I’ve spent a lot of time in senior communities and nursing homes over the years, and if I ever wind up in one there’s one thing I know will get my dander and energy up enough to want to strangle someone: When a perky nurse’s aide goes all sing-songy with a chirpy voice, “How you doing today Honey, you look soooo handsome, would we like some breakfast now?”
+Cumulatively, I’ve spent a lot of time in senior communities and nursing homes over the years, and if I ever wind up in one there’s one thing I know will get my dander and energy up enough to want to strangle someone: When a perky nurse’s aide goes all sing-songy in a chirpy voice, “How you doing today Honey, you look soooo handsome, would we like some breakfast now?”

-Gawande quotes Keron Brown Wilson, a founder of the assisted living model who was inspired by her mother’s suffering a debilitating stroke at 55 years old, ensconced in nursing homes she hated, until Wilson, 19 at the time, went on to get a Ph.D. in gerontology and established an assisted living community focused on what residents still could and wanted to do for themselves.
+Gawande quotes Keron Brown Wilson, a founder of the assisted living model who was inspired by her mother’s suffering a debilitating stroke at 55 years old.
+With Mom ensconced in nursing homes she hated, Wilson, 19 at the time, went on to get a Ph.D. in gerontology and established an assisted living community focused on what residents still could and wanted to do for themselves.
 A place where her mom, she said, would be Jessie again, a person living in an apartment instead of a patient in a bed.”

 Then he tells the tale of Bill Thomas, a physician and medical director of a nursing home in upstate New York with 80 severely physically disabled or demented elderly patients, all of them consigned to the basic lifeless oblivion reflective of so many such facilities.
-Thomas’s revolutionary-at-the-time idea was to put plants in every room, plant a vegetable garden on the premises, and allow dogs, pets and birds to cohabit with residents.

 Odors, excretions, seeds splayed about and floors soiled: all of it was sure to happen.
 But what also happened: residents springing to life, with finally some sense of purpose to their lives in caring for other living things.
 A reason to get up and look forward to the day.